celo-org/celo-monorepo/flakey-test-tracking/README.md

 To manually create a flakey test issue, mimic the format of issues created by the FlakeTracker bot.
 Specifically, make sure to add the `FLAKEY` label as well as labels for the package name and the ci job the test is run in.
 Also, include the `testID` of the test in the issue title.
 The `testID` can be derived as follows: `jobName -> packageName -> rootDescribeBlockTitle -> ... -> testTitle`.
 The `testID` is printed each time the test is retried and can be found easily in the logs.
 Please also include the test error in the issue body.

 It is important to note that some flakiness might exist in setup/teardown steps like `before` and `after` hooks.
 FlakeTracker does not currently address these cases, but you should still create issues to track them!
+Make sure to include the string `FLAKEY SETUP` in the title of the issue (see example at <https://github.com/celo-org/celo-monorepo/issues/4570>) so that FlakeTracker doesn't try to associate the issue with a test.

 ## Tricks For Fixing Flakey Tests